windy/cywin/README.md

 4. `rake db:setup`
 5. `rails s`

-Visit http://localhost:3000/users/sign_in, and input ADMIN_EMAIL and ADMIN_PASSWORD( application.yml ) to login it.
+Visit http://localhost:3000/users/sign_in, and input ADMIN_EMAIL and ADMIN_PASSWORD( configurated in application.yml ) to login it.

 ## Histories of Cywin